|Router Security||Using VLANs for Network Isolation||

 At this point, you have a single, totally isolated, SSID.
 Congratulations.

 The Surf SOHO allows for more than one isolated SSID.
 Simply create another VLAN for the second wireless network.
-The Surf SOHO can create a maximum of three SSIDs.
+The Surf SOHO can create a maximum of eight SSIDs.

 The final nail in the total isolation coffin, is limiting the VLANs that can login to the router's web interface.
 For the best security, restrict router access to the private network.
 That is, prevent all VLANs from having direct access to the router.

 To do this, go to System -> Admin Security -> Allowed LAN Networks (see below).

 The "Allowed LAN Networks," defaults to Any which means users on all VLANs can login to the router.
 In the screen shot above, this has been changed and only MikeysPrivateLAN is allowed access to the router.
 Continuing the earlier example, this prevents anyone on the 10.22.22.x subnet/VLAN from logging on to the router using IP address 10.22.22.2.
 They won't even be able to view the logon page.
 After changing this, click the SAVE button, then the APPLY CHANGES button.

 Continuing with the previous screen shot, the one in the Ethernet Ports section above, this means a computer plugged into LAN port 2 (MikeysPrivateLAN) can access the router, while one plugged in to LAN ports 3 (Guest-VLAN) and 4 (IoT-VLAN) can not.

 Interestingly, this setting also blocks the Peplink mobile app from talking to the router, if the app connects to an SSID/VLAN that is not allowed in.
 Learned that the hard way.